bennettoxford/openprescribing-hospitals/viewer/content/faq/03_data_contents.md

 ### Which medicines and devices are included?

 All medicines and devices used by NHS Trusts in England with a dm+d code are included.
+You can view detailed information about all included products using the [Product Lookup page](https://hospitals.openprescribing.net/product-lookup/).

+### What is the dm+d?

+The dm+d is the standard dictionary for medicines and devices used across the NHS and contains standardised codes, descriptions and metadata for individual items.
+You can read more about how we use it on OpenPrescribing Hospitals in our blog post, [Getting more from the secondary care medicines data using the dictionary of medicines and devices](https://www.bennett.ox.ac.uk/blog/2025/03/getting-more-from-the-secondary-care-medicines-data-using-the-dictionary-of-medicines-and-devices/).

 ### Is homecare medicines data included?